junh1024/junh1024-Documents/Audio/Surround/Instrument placement in surround.md

 - Vocal Fills/Backups
 - Strings (Usually All 4, Or Biased Front)
 - Pads
-- It is suggested to use my "2.0 to 5.0 Upmix V3 (L).txt" in [my suite](https://github.com/junh1024/Reaper-Surround#introduction) for spreading 2 to 4
+- It is suggested to use my "2.0 to 5.0 Upmix V3 (L).txt" in [my suite](https://github.com/junh1024/Reaper-Surround#introduction) for spreading 2 to 4.
+NEVER place sounds directly to the sides.
+See my general surround guide to see why.

 ## Back
 #### Don't make it too distracting
-- Brass
+- Mostly back: Brass & Sax
-- E.Piano (but only if there isn't a A.piano)
+- Very back: E.Piano (but only if there isn't a A.piano)

 ## Height
 #### Occasional Emphasis
 - Front: High-pitched synths
+- Front partial height: Flute, Piccolo, Oboe
 - Side: Tubular bells, heavenly choirs
 - All: Weather FX
+- It might be good to slightly reduce the height of height-panned items

 ## Notes
 This is 1 arrangement for surround.
 Alternate arrangements can place Brass & Winds at the front, but leave strings spread to the sides.